Awake Liposuction Recovery: Timeline, Healing Process, and What to Expect (Wisconsin & Illinois Guide)

 Recovery after awake (tumescent) liposuction is often described as similar to soreness after a strenuous workout.
-Because the procedure uses local anesthesia rather than general anesthesia, individuals typically return to normal routines sooner—however, it is still a medical procedure that requires care, monitoring, and realistic expectations.
+Because the procedure uses local anesthesia rather than general anesthesia, many individuals return to normal routines sooner.
+However, it remains a medical procedure that requires proper aftercare, monitoring, and realistic expectations.

 This information is educational and does not replace personalized medical instructions from a licensed provider.